Sustainable Cooks

 Make the dough

 Add flour, sugar, eggs, salt, and butter.
-Using the bread hook attachment on the stand mixer, mix the dough until it is a solid mass and the sides of the bowl are clean (about 2 minutes).
+Using the dough hook attachment on the stand mixer, mix the dough until it is a solid mass and the sides of the bowl are clean (about 2 minutes).
 If the dough is still super sticky, add flour 1 tablespoon at a time until it is no longer sticking to the sides.

 Gather the dough in one hand and quickly grease the bowl (I use a drizzle of olive oil).
 Place the dough back in and cover the bowl with a clean damp kitchen towel.
 Let it sit until the dough has doubled in size (about 1 hour).
 Looks Like: a puffed-up mass of dough with the top sides pulling away from the bowl.
 Feels like: the super-soft underside of your granny’s squishy arm.
 You know what I am talking about.
 Just go with it.

-Pro tip proofing dough in Instant Pot: you can also proof your dough in an Instant Pot using the yogurt setting and a glass lid.
 Drizzle a bit of olive oil into the instant pot insert and add the dough.
-Cover with the glass lid and press “yogurt” and set the timer for 30 minutes.
+Cover with the glass lid, press “yogurt” and set the timer for 30 minutes.
 Check after 15.
 It took mine about 35 minutes to double in size.

 Sprinkle a bit of flour onto a clean surface.
 Make a ball out of the dough and gently press it with your hands to create a rectangle.
 Pro tip: using the palm of your hand before using a rolling pin will save you a lot of work.
 Roll out the dough to make a large rectangle (about 18×22 inches).